From Letters to Words and Back: Invertible Coding of Stationary Measures: Normalized transport

 \end{proposition}

 As we can see, the main innovation of the present paper is to find out the explicit inverse of mappings (\ref{EnsembleInverse}) and (\ref{TrajectoryInverse}), namely, mappings (\ref{Ensemble}) and (\ref{Trajectory}).
 This construction works specifically for self-avoiding codes, as we have already stressed.
-Our direct inspiration for the discovery of mappings (\ref{Ensemble}) and (\ref{Trajectory}) was learning in the beginning of 2023 that successive recurrence times are stationary with respect to the conditional measure.
-Namely, we have this statement: \begin{proposition}[cf.\ \mbox{\cite{ChenMoy59}}] Consider a measurable space $(\Omega,\mathcal{J})$ with an automorphism $T:\Omega\to\Omega$ and a probability measure $P$ stationary ergodic with respect to $T$.
-Let $C\in\mathcal{J}$ be a certain event with $P(C)>0$.
-Define successive recurrence times as partial functions